bilzard/aws-sam-localstack-example/README.md

 - Do almost everyting on local & make your development cycle faster.
 - Decouple your function code from the cloud pratform by dependency injection

-The strategy I adopted is basically inspired by [the slide](https://speakerdeck.com/twada/testable-lambda-working-effectively-with-legacy-lambda) by Takuto Wada.
+The strategy I adopted is based on [the slide](https://speakerdeck.com/twada/testable-lambda-working-effectively-with-legacy-lambda) by Takuto Wada.
 I wrote the test code mostly based on the article.

 ## Direcotry Structure